SysKitTeam/docs-point/storage-management/storage-management.md

 That's where you can set up certain metrics that help you with the clean-up of your storage, such as how many versions of a file you want to keep or how old files should be before you delete them.

-If you haven't done it already, [the first step is to configure your environment for Storage Management in Syskit Point, take a look at this article.](../../configuration/configure-storage-management.md)
+If you haven't done it already, [the first step is to configure your environment for Storage Management, take a look at this article.](../configuration/configure-point-for-storage-management.md)

 Next, for a step-by-step guide, [take a look at the Configure Storage Management within Syskit Point article.](../../configuration/configure-storage-management.md)